steveharoz/Experiment-Methods-Template/Experiment Methods Template.md

 * Explain what question was asked of subjects.
 * (suggested) Include a screenshot of instructions as they appeared to subjects.

-> Question: "Is there a red item on the screen?"
+> If you see a red item on the screen, press SPACE

 ## **Stimuli**
-Try to include an example or screenshot for every condition.
+Stimuli should be described as thoroughly as possible to allow for a precise replication.
+Describe any luminance differences or animation in a diagram and/or text.
+Include an example or screenshot for every condition.
 In a multivariate experiment, show as many combinations as is reasonable.
-Multiple tables may be necessary.
+Multiple figures may be necessary.

+* Describe any imprecision in stimulus parameters (e.g., bar height was 30 +/- 2 pixels)
+* (Claims involving color/luminance) Include color/luminance and calibration details
+* (Claims involving size) Include pixel size, degrees of visual angle, and how it was measured

 > ![](images/example_conditions.png)